PrithivRaaj/LearnPython/Basic Fundamentals of Python/README.md

-So here we gonna she about Variables,Data types,Comments,etc..
+So here we gonna see about Variables,Data types,Comments,etc..

 # What is Variable ?